nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Well, mostly squishy.
 Let's have a look at a couple more weird overlaps.

+### Fuzzing / Deep Mutational Scanning

+There are a lot of things we don't know about genes, and while we can make some progress doing one experiment at a time, we can make a lot more progress doing thousands of experiments at once.

+For example, some of my colleagues having been looking at `G6PD`.
+This is a human antioxidant gene.
+If your G6PD isn't working well, you might end up with *haemolytic anemia* which is not nice.

+We want to find out what parts of `G6PD` do what, so a good first step is to find out which bits stop it from working if they're changed.

+**variants table**

+`G6PD` is 1548 bp long, so we can make many versions, each of which has one base flipped to another.
+That'll end up with about 5000 variants.
+Some of these variants we can predict will work fine because the changed codon still maps to the same amino acid — we call these "synonymous variants".
+Some of these variants we can predict won't work at all because the changed codon maps to a "STOP" — we call these "nonsense variants".

+Now a gene is kind of it's own little function so just like in software the first thing is to simplify the test setup.
+Testing on humans is difficult.
+They won't sit still while you bleach them.
+So instead of testing on humans we can take our variants and tranplant them into yeasts.

+**yeast picture**

+Yep, brewer's yeast, beloved of many a PyConAU speaker.
+First we knock out the yeast's own antioxidant gene, then introduce our variants of `G6PD` via plasmid transfection.
+Under ideal growth conditions, brewer's yeast reproduce asexually, doubling in population every 90 minutes or so.
+Each "daughter" cell is a copy of the parent, so has the same variant `G6PD`.

+**experimental setup**

+We put them in an experimental setup called a *turbidostat* which is basically a home brewing setup but designed to keep the yeasts growing forever.

+They reproduce happily, until ... we introduce some bleach.

+Yeasts with an effective `G6PD` variant can protect themselves against the bleach, and continue to thrive.
+Yeasts with an ineffective `G6PD` can't, and are swiftly out-competed by those that can.

+**population graph**

+If we sample the population at intervals, we can see which variants thrive and which dwindle away.
+And we can give them a score, from fine to terrible.

+**distribution chart**

+We can asses our scoring results by comparing the distribution of all variants to the distribution of synonymous variants we thought were going to be fine and the distribution of nonsense variants we thought we were going to be terrible.

+**variant map**

+Then we can make a map of these variants, and this map illustrates which parts of the protein are most critical and therefore which gene changes matter the most.

+Information like this can give us some idea of the clinical significance of otherwise unknown variants, and help doctors give advice to patients with those variants.

 ### Debugging / Fluorescence

 **`print()` slide**

 Debuggers are nice, but who here has ever resorted to `print()` (or `printf()` or console.log()` or &c) just to find out if a bit of code is even running?